Yes! I have availability* for RevPit authors who want to work with an editor, even if you didn’t sub to me in the Annual Contest.

 👉 Everyone who submitted to me in the Annual Contest also gets a free query + synopsis critique ($100 value) when you book any full manuscript editing service.

+* Spots are scheduled on a first-come, first-served basis.
 Can be scheduled for a later date.
-If you received an email that stated you were on the shortlist, longlist, or maybe list, you may be eligible for an additional discount.
 Space may be limited.
+If you received an email that stated you were on the shortlist or longlist, you may be eligible for an additional discount.
 Manuscript does not have to be the one you entered in the RevPit Annual Contest.
 Contact us with any questions.

 You’ll receive a separate document of comprehensive feedback about your manuscript, including notes on strengths and opportunities for improvement in terms of readability, clarity, and consistency.
 The notes will address big story-telling elements like plot, structure, pacing, scene structure, character development, point-of-view and voice, balance of show and tell, worldbuilding, and more.
 Also includes suggestions for your next steps, a tailored list of recommended resources, and a one-hour consultation call after you receive your notes.